What is Impairment?

 The impairment of a fixed asset can be described as an abrupt decrease in fair value due to physical damage, changes in existing laws creating a permanent decrease, increased competition, poor management, obsolescence of technology, etc. In case of a fixed-asset impairment, the company needs to decrease its book value in the balance sheet and recognize a loss in the income statement.

 All assets, either tangible or intangible, are prone to impairment.
-A tangible asset can be property, plant and machinery, furniture and fixtures, etc. whereas intangible asset can be goodwill, patent, license, etc.
+A tangible asset can be property, plant and machinery, furniture and fixtures, etc. whereas intangible assets can be goodwill, patent, license, etc.

 Indicators of Impairment Test